 TRAINING

-The current owner has agreed to provide full training to the buyer.
+The current owner has agreed to provide training to the buyer.
 In addition to training from the current route owner, the company will provide some assistance when possible and will always provide administrative/sales support.
 The manufacturer wants their route owners to be successful so you will have a solid support system behind you.

 SCHEDULE